zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms-construction.md

 ```
 -->

 The form is rendered using a section.
-Add all the controls that should be displayed into the `children` observable array of the section.
-This positions the controls sequentially on a blade, by default, so it's often an easy way to standardize the look of most forms in the Portal.
-An alternative to the default positioning is to manually author the HTML for the form by binding each control into HTML template for the blade.
+The code adds all the controls that should be displayed into the `children` observable array of the section.
+This positions the controls sequentially on a blade, by default, so it is often an easy way to standardize the look of forms in the Portal.
+An alternative to the default positioning is to manually author the HTML for the form by binding each control into an HTML template for the blade.

 This sample includes two commands at the top of the blade that will save or discard data.
 Commands are used because this blade stays open after a save/discard operation.
-If the blade was to close after the operation, then there would be an action bar at the bottom of the blade to use instead.
+If the blade were to close after the operation, then there would be an action bar at the bottom of the blade to use instead.

 The commands check to make sure the edit scope has been populated previous to enabling themselves via the `canExecute` label in the `ko.pureComputed` code.
 <!-- TODO: Determine whether this is a label, a case, or a method. -->